RuochaoYan/a-string-class/README.md

 ### Part 4. -- Efficient Memory Management and Performance

-You see -- building a basic string class isn't all that hard.
+See?
+Building a basic string class isn't all that hard.
 But making it run fast, and ensuring that uses memory efficiently takes considerably more effort.
+Finding the right balance between memory usage and performance can be a challenge.
 In order to test your memory utilization and performance, you must write your own tests.
 To help you, we've added two extra functions in the SFStringTester class:

 ```
 //run your own performance stress-tests here...